pmeads/course-dbt/greenery/README.md

 - which products are reordered? done
 - which users ordered the most? done
 - what is the avg amount spent? done
-- which shipping service had more delays?
+- which shipping service had more delays? done
 - what orders are preparing but already past their estimated delivery at? - can't do this one as date is stale

 # product